 If you want to take out a payday loan, a lender cannot charge you any fees besides the borrowing fee.
-However, if your payday loan goes into default, you can be charged fees like NSF fees and late payment fees.
+However, if you don’t pay back your loan on time, you will be charged fees like NSF fees and late payment fees.

 What to consider with payday loans

 Before getting a payday loan, examine your financial situation and decide if a payday loan is truly the best option for your financial needs.
 If you don’t think you can make the repayments, don’t take a loan out in the first place.
-Explore other financial options like a credit card cash advance, a bad credit installment loan or a line of credit.
+Explore other options like a credit card cash advance, an installment loan or borrowing from friends or family.
 Payday loans should be a last resort.

-If you decide that a payday loan is the best option for you, be absolutely sure that you can afford to make the repayments on time.
+If you decide that a payday loan is the right option for you, be absolutely sure that you can afford to make the repayments on time.
 Also, check that you’ll have enough income left to pay for other expenses once you repay your payday loan.
 Otherwise, you may find the need to apply for another loan.